FundingCircle/swift-style-guide/README.md

 describe("INIT") { /* ... */ }
 ```

-* **5.1.4** Your descriptions should read as complete easy to understand sentences.
+* **5.1.4** Your scenarios should read as complete and easy to understand sentences.
 This is especially important when writing nested unit tests so anyone reading your test can easily get the complete context of what you are trying to test.

 ```swift
 // PREFERRED